-Forget route 66, think wild winding coastal roads, epic landscapes & high rising mountains!
-Here’s the top 5 areas we’d recommend heading for when it’s safe to do so.
+Planning a road-trip with your loved ones?
+Forget route 66, think wild winding coastal roads, epic landscapes & high rising mountains.
+Here’s the top 5 areas we’d recommend heading for within our beautiful country!

 1. The Copper Coast Road, Co.
 Waterford

 This route is a 41km trip starting from Tramore.
 Cruise through Tramore - Bunmahon -Stradbally - Dungarvan.
 You’ll pass through stunning villages, quiet beaches, mountain gaps & breath-taking cliffs.
 There’s plenty of areas you can stop off for a quick selfie and enjoy a nice coffee!
 It’s also a popular route where cyclists like to tour.